 Given this reality, some groups have put pressure on phone companies and manufacturers to shut down phones or limit a person’s ability to receive messages while driving.
 Many believe that this will prevent people from having the temptation to check their phones while driving.
 Apple already has a feature that lets people shut off their phones while driving, but drivers must make the choice to turn it on.

 While the story about the Oregon representative being ticketed for distracted driving sounds ironic, it speaks to the very real contradictions we all face when it comes to distracted driving.
 We know it isn’t safe, yet, still many of us do it.
 Until greater measures are put in place to stop us from using our phones behind the wheel, we will continue to see people injured and killed due to distracted driving.

-Laborde Earles are Lafayette, Louisiana personal injury lawyers who have seen firsthand the devastating effects of distracted driving, texting and driving, and cell phone use behind the wheel.
-If you or a loved one has suffered an injury due to another person’s decision to use a phone behind the wheel, visit us today at www.onmyside.com to learn more about your rights and legal options.
+Laborde Earles are New Orleans personal injury lawyers who have seen firsthand the devastating effects of distracted driving, texting and driving, and cell phone use behind the wheel.
+If you or a loved one has suffered an injury due to another person’s decision to use a phone behind the wheel, visit us today a www.smithstag.com to learn more about your rights and legal options.
 You may be entitled to receive compensation for your pain and suffering, medical bills, and lost wages.